elotroalex/chiens/_texts/translation.md

 - {:.speaker} Toussaint.

-- {:.prose .prose-indent} My law is to run from a chain without break, as far as the confluence of fire that detonates me, where my own alloyed gift distills and ignites me.
+- {:.prose .prose-indent} My law is to run from a chain with no broken link, as far as the confluence of fire that detonates me, where my own alloyed gift distills and ignites me.

 <!-- - {:.prose .prose-indent} Ma loi est que je courre d’une chaine sans cassure, jusqu’au confluent de feu qui me volatilise, qui m’épure et m’incendie de mon propre don amalgamé. -->